rmsk2/moreorless/readme.md

 - Pressing the `Tab` key inserts two spaces
 - Pressing `Foenix+r` allows you to set a replace string.
 This string is used when performing a replace operation
 - Pressing `F5` tests whether the cursor is placed at the beginning of an occurance of the search string.
 If this is the case the search string is replaced by the replace string.
-The replace operation is not peroformed if the result of the operation would lead to a line which is longer than 80 characters
+The replace operation is not performed if the result of the operation would lead to a line which is longer than 80 characters or if a search string has not been set.
 - When any other key is pressed the corresponding character is inserted at the current cursor position

-If the document has unsaved changes a `*` appears in the top right corner of the screen. `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
+If the document has unsaved changes a `*` appears in the top right corner of the screen. `moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default is LF but this can be changed at program start to CR.
-If the alternate line ending character is encountered in text it is replaced by a diamond shaped character.
+If the alternate line ending character is encountered in the text it is replaced by a diamond shaped character.

 The software auto detects the presence of a RAM expansion cartridge and uses the extra RAM if it is